 Free As A Weed is about accepting you don’t have to follow suite of getting married, buying a house in the suburbs, and then having 2.3 babies because those who you’ve grown up with your whole life are experiencing those exact steps!

 Wow, this will forever change when we are financially independent!
 But we most certainly take advantage of our vacation time when we can now.
 Traveling is a big part of our WHY.
 Not being constrained to an employer’s vacation policy or feel guilty while gone from work only to come back to a madhouse of to-dos.
-My husband and I are currently both W2 employees with 2-3 weeks of vacation per year and what a drawback that is!
-We want to explore the world, travel through Europe more, see Greece and those beautiful white buildings, and to some extent we can right now, but on a very limited schedule.
+My husband and I are currently both W2 employees with 2-3 weeks of vacation per year.
+What a drawback that is!
+We want to explore the world, travel through Europe more, see Greece and those beautiful white building.
+And to some extent we can right now, but on a very limited schedule.
 At the holidays we spend our vacation time back in the Midwest to see our families, so the other week off work is delegated to a big trip, but at week’s time and no more.

 I know I will truly be Free As A Weed when I can leave on a Tuesday to visit my sister and her kids at any given time, and stay till the following Thursday should I choose to.
-I know I will truly be Free As A Weed when we do not have to book fast travel Saturday to Saturday, paying the highest flight prices, trying to cram in all tourist activities in the given 7 days, but to be a slow traveler spending weeks soaking ourselves into a new culture and living more like the locals.
+I know I will truly be Free As A Weed when we do not have to book fast travel Saturday to Saturday, paying the highest flight prices.
+All while trying to cram in all tourist activities in the given 7 days.
+But to be a slow traveler spending weeks soaking ourselves into a new culture and living more like the locals.
 That to me is freedom.
 That to some is a millennial mindset, but who’s to say who is right!

 We choose to rent here, well for several reasons, but one reason being we know this isn’t our forever home either.
 Should we stay one more year or 4 more years, we really don’t know but we are open for opportunity to take us elsewhere and to me that is freedom.